 So go meet some people.
 Meet a diverse group of people.
 And by “diverse” I don’t just mean checking the boxes of ethnic diversity, gender diversity, religious diversity etc. etc. How are people who played sports different than the people who did theater?
 How do the challenges of being married with kids different from the challenges of being single?Go meet people of different generations.
 Go meet people who have made different life choices.
 Get to know some introverts and some extroverts.
 Meet some starving artists, some business people, some engineers.
 Let them tell you about their lives.
 Let them tell you about their hopes, dreams, and ambitions.
 Let them tell you how they see the world and how they’d like to shape it into something else.

-So as important as it is to work on your own writing and revising, as important as it is to read textbooks and amazingly insightful blog posts, it’s also important to get out in the world and meet people.
+So as important as it is to work on your own writing and revising, as important as it is to read textbooks and amazingly insightful blog posts such as this one, it’s also important to get out in the world and meet people.
 Ultimately learning about people gives you the kinds of insights that can improve your writing without even realizing that it’s happening.